 About Clara

-Clara Reeves, a lyric soprano from Greenville, North Carolina, is praised for her “outstanding technical abilities and enveloping warm tone.”
-She is an artist dedicated to connecting with her audiences through powerful storytelling and a deep commitment to the characters she portrays.
-Clara is passionate about bringing to life the classic lyric heroines of opera, aiming to make their stories feel real and poignant to both herself and the audience.
-In addition to her love for classic opera, she is also excited about new music, particularly works by women composers.
+Clara Reeves, lyric soprano from Greenville, North Carolina, is praised for her “outstanding technical abilities and enveloping warm tone.”
+She is a passionate artist devoted to powerful storytelling and emotional authenticity, bringing depth and nuance to each character she portrays.
+Clara is particularly drawn to the classic lyric heroines of opera, striving to make their stories resonate deeply with modern audiences.
+She is equally enthusiastic about new music, especially works by women composers.

-Ms. Reeves is currently pursuing her Master’s degree at the Cincinnati College-Conservatory of Music, where she also obtained her Bachelor’s degree.
-She is a three-time Corbett Competition winner, securing the Seybold Russel Award in 2025 and 2024 as well as the Richard I. Lauf Award in 2023.
+Clara will begin the Artist Diploma program Cincinnati College-Conservatory of Music, where she recently obtained Master’s degree and Bachelor’s degree.
+As a three-time Corbett Competition winner, she received the Seybold Russell Award in 2025 and 2024, and the Richard I. Lauf Award in 2023.

 Previously, Ms. Reeves attended Songfest as a Brown Loranger Fellow in 2023 and a Schubert Fellow in 2019.
 At Songfest in 2023, she sang in a seminar for Libby Larsen and performed selections from Larsen’s Sonnets from the Portuguese in a recital by American Composers.
 She also sang a recital of Clara Schumann’s Sechs Lieder with Javier Arrebola.